angular/components/guides/getting-started.md

 export class PizzaPartyAppModule { }
 ```

-If you want to disable animation for these components you can use the `NoopAnimationsModule`.
+Alternatively, you can disable animations by importing `NoopAnimationsModule`.

 ```ts
 import {NoopAnimationsModule} from '@angular/platform-browser/animations';